gavinsh32/CroplandDataCorrection/README.md

 # CroplandCROS Noise Correction Algorithm
-A pipeline to reduce noise from samples of the CroplandCROS dataset which utilizes K Mean Clustering, Normalization, Morphological Open and Close operations to extract dominant colors, split, reduce background splatters, and then fill holes.
+Reduce and correct noise in samples of CroplandCROS dataset.

 ## Dependencies
 * Python 3